carbon-language/carbon-lang/mlir/examples/toy/README.md

 This contains sample code to support the tutorial on using MLIR for building a compiler for a simple Toy language.

-See [g3doc/Tutorials/Toy](../../g3doc/Tutorials/Toy) at the root of the repository for more informations.
+See [docs/Tutorials/Toy](../../docs/Tutorials/Toy) at the root of the project for more informations.